backstreetbrogrammer/13_TopCodingInterviewSolutionsInJava/README.md

 other CPUs need to reload the content of the invalidated cache line - even if they don't really need the variable that was modified within that cache line.

+In simpler words, CPU cache is organized in lines of data.
+Each line can hold 8 longs - 64 bytes.
+When a visible variable is modified in L1 or L2 cache, all the line is marked "dirty" for the other caches.
+A read on a dirty line triggers a refresh of this line -> which is to flush the data from main memory.

 ![False Sharing](FalseSharing.PNG)

 Write a program to demonstrate false sharing in Java.